Trump vows to end prohibition on church political activity

-Speaking to U.S. politicians, religious leaders and guests such as Jordan's King Abdullah at the annual National Prayer Breakfast, Trump used the opening moments of the usually solemn affair to deride actor Arnold Schwarzenegger, his successor on a reality TV show, for his viewership ratings.
-He also said almost every other country was taking advantage of the United States.

-Trump took aim at a long-standing statutory barrier between politics and religion called the Johnson Amendment.
-It prohibits tax-exempt organizations such as churches and other places of worship, charities and educational institutions from directly or indirectly participating in any political campaign in favor or against a political candidate.
+WASHINGTON, Feb 2 (Reuters) - President Donald Trump, who is strongly backed by evangelical Christian voters, on Thursday promised to "totally destroy" a 1954 U.S. law barring churches and other religious institutions from political activity if they want to keep tax-exempt status.

+Trump made his comments about a measure called the Johnson Amendment during remarks at the annual National Prayer Breakfast.

 "I will get rid of and totally destroy the Johnson Amendment and allow our representatives of faith to speak freely and without fear of retribution.
-I will do that, remember," Trump said.
+I will do that, remember," Trump told an audience including politicians, religious leaders and guests such as Jordan's King Abdullah.

+The Johnson Amendment prohibits tax-exempt organizations such as churches, charities and educational institutions from directly or indirectly participating in any political campaign in favor or against a political candidate.

+It is named after Democratic former President Lyndon Johnson and is an important statutory barrier between politics and religion.

 Trump previously spoke out against the amendment during the campaign and won the support of evangelical Christian leaders including Liberty University President Jerry Falwell Jr.